saschagrunert/kubernix/README.md

 Please note that the directory where all the data is stored is not being removed after the exit of KuberNix.
 This means that you’re still able to access the log and configuration files for further processing.
+If you start the cluster again, then the cluster files will be reused.
+This is especially handy if you want to test configuration changes.

 ### Configuration